Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The pot cannot extract the coffee grounds evenly, and the drink will not brew properly.

-The pot also produces such an intense flavor that if the acidity is too high in the beans, the brew will taste sour.
+The pot also produces such an intense flavor that if the acidity in the beans is too high, the brew will taste sour.

 If the roasting process goes correctly, the beans will be perfect for use in the Moka pot and will have a rich flavor.

-Using these beans will allow the finished drink to be sweet and creamy, which is exactly the kind of brew the Moka pot should be producing.
+Using these beans will allow the finished drink to be sweet and creamy, which is exactly the kind of brew the Moka pot is designed to produce.

 What is the best coffee grind for a Moka pot?